 Proper placement in critical core courses helps ensure your success and allows you to advance more quickly toward your degree goals.
-University of Maryland Global Campus offers complimentary placement testing to help determine the most appropriate course in math and select foreign languages for your academic success.
+University of Maryland Global Campus offers complimentary placement testing to help determine the most appropriate course in select foreign languages for your academic success.

 If you have taken college-level writing coursework at another institution, you should talk with an advisor to determine whether you have already fulfilled the general education communications requirement for 100-level writing.

 You must take a placement test before registering for a language course if you have prior experience with the language or if you are a native speaker of the language.
 Native speakers are not allowed into most UMGC language courses, with the exception of SPAN 314, SPAN 418, and SPAN 419.

 If you transferred from another institution where you took language courses, and your credits transferred to your UMGC transcript, you will be able to register for the next language course in your series and do not need to take the placement test.

 The 111 level of language classes are designed for students with no prior experience in the language.
 If you have already taken a language course at UMGC, you can enroll for the next course in the series without taking the exam.